 Signs must comply with the home occupation sign requirements; and

-Maximum length of stay of lodgers is two (2) weeks.
+Minimum length of stay of lodgers is two (2) nights and maximum length of stay of lodgers is two (2) weeks.

 TELECOMMUNICATION TOWERS - Provided that all requirements of Section 960 of this Resolution are met.

+ACCESSORY DWELLING UNITS – Smaller, subordinate residential structures, that otherwise comply with the regulations herein, which are accessory to the primary residential dwelling provided that they have common utilities, no separate address, common amenities, such as kitchen and laundry are available only in the principal residential dwelling, that they are not separately rented for habitation.

 SECTION 303 – PROHIBITED USES Any use not specifically permitted or conditionally permitted herein shall be prohibited, including but not limited to the following: